Pre-trained Large Language Models Learn Hidden Markov Models In-context: Acknowledgements

 \section{Acknowledgements}

 YD thanks Kristin Branson and Kimberly Stachenfeld for insightful technical discussions, and Owen Oertell for their support.
 ZG is supported by LinkedIn through the LinkedIn–Cornell Grant.
-This work was partly funded by NSF CCF 2312774, NSF OAC-2311521, a gift to the LinkedIn-Cornell Bowers CIS Strategic Partnership, and an AI2050 Early Career Fellowship program at Schmidt Science.
+This work was partly funded by NSF CCF 2312774, NSF OAC-2311521, NSF IIS-2442137, NSF IIS-2505098, a gift to the LinkedIn-Cornell Bowers CIS Strategic Partnership, and an AI2050 Early Career Fellowship program at Schmidt Science.